numba/llvmlite/docs/source/user-guide/llvm20.rst

    it instead, by which time the JIT library has been destroyed, the result of which is typically a segmentation fault due to ``__cxa_atexit`` accessing an invalid address).
-Multiple workarounds were tried by “faking” various missing parts, but the effect it has is a lot of complexity to seemingly push the problem to some other area, it needs fixing at the LLVM level.
+Multiple workarounds were tried by “faking” various missing parts, but the effect was a lot of complexity that seemingly push the problem to some other area.
+It needs fixing at the LLVM level.

 #.
 The toolchain version used to compile LLVM and llvmlite needs to be the same
    in both builds.
-When using the Anaconda/conda-forge distribution toolchains, the result of using inconsistent versions is typically segmentation fault.
+When using the Anaconda/conda-forge distribution toolchains, the result of using inconsistent versions is typically a segmentation fault.
    It is suspected that this issue arises due to minor ABI differences but investigation has not gone further than figuring out that the version difference across the packages was the cause of the problem.
 An example of